Actindo-AG/Documentation/RetailSuiteAccounting/Integration/05_ManageCustomerSupplier.md

 ## Delete a customer/supplier

-You can delete an existing customer/supplier, for example if it is no longer applicable.
+You can delete a customer/supplier, for example if it is no longer applicable.

 #### Prerequisites